ten0s/ten0s.github.io/hpljp1005-as-network-printer.md

 ---
-title: Setup Print Server on Raspberry Pi
+layout: default
+title: HP LaserJet P1005 as Network Printer
 ---
-## Setup Print Server on Raspberry Pi
+## HP LaserJet P1005 as Network Printer

-### Generic Setup
+### Generic Print Server Setup

 * Setup Raspbian on SD card as described [here](setup-raspbian-on-sd-card), but change the device name to **printerpi**.